IBM/build-custom-stt-model-with-diarization/README.md

 - Similarly upload the `earnings-call-test-data.flac` which you will have downloaded in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
 Verify the Language Speech-To-Text Model and Acoustic Speech-To-Text model and click on `Transcribe`.

->NOTE: The application will alway consider the last uploaded file.
+>NOTE: The application will always consider the last uploaded file.

 >NOTE: It will take about 15-20 Min to transcribe the `earnings-call-test-data.flac` audio file.<br> Please be patient.